Kaelinkes/Nedbank-Java-Projects/README.md

 # Java Industry Projects

-This repository contains **three industry-oriented Java projects** completed as part of my academic development.
+This repository contains **three industry-oriented Java projects** completed as part of our academic development.
-The projects are built in collaboration with a lecturer and are designed to simulate **real-world software development practices** while strengthening my **GitHub portfolio and industry readiness**.
+The projects are built in collaboration with our lecturer and team members of "The Nedbank team"(A group/team created by our leacturer) and are designed to simulate **real-world software development practices** while strengthening our **GitHub portfolio and industry readiness**.

 ---